FindMySchool LogoFindMySchool

 The latest Ofsted inspection (carried out in late September 2024, published in November 2024) paints a split picture.
 Early years and primary education were judged much stronger than the secondary phase, with significant work needed to secure consistent curriculum quality and day-to-day culture at social times.
 Safeguarding arrangements were found to be effective.

-On outcomes, the primary figures sit above England averages for expected standards.
-GCSE measures are weaker, with a negative Progress 8 score and an Attainment 8 score well below the England figure.
+On outcomes, the current primary dataset is mixed: 60% met the expected standard in reading, writing and mathematics combined, with stronger subject-level results in reading, writing, grammar, punctuation and spelling, and science.
+GCSE measures remain weaker, with a negative Progress 8 score and an Attainment 8 score of 34.1.
 These numbers set the context for 2026: there is clear potential, but families should weigh phase-by-phase experience carefully.

 All-through schools often succeed or fail on consistency.
 A child can thrive in primary and then lose momentum if expectations shift abruptly in secondary, or the opposite.
 The 2024 inspection evidence suggests Star King Solomon’s strengths have been more secure in early years and primary, where routines, reading support, and curriculum sequencing have been more reliably embedded.
 Secondary is described as being earlier in its curriculum development journey, with turbulence in staffing and leadership roles affecting pace of improvement.